Key Developments in Aboriginal Law Volume 2 has now been released by Thomson Reuters.

 - A Framework for the Law of Aboriginal and Treaty Rights: The Duty to Negotiate and Overlapping Traditional Territories

 - Indigenous-Led Projects Under the Impact Assessment Act

 - Anishinabek Nation Governance Agreement: Pros and Cons

 - Injunctions and Blockades: “Self-Help Remedies” and the Centering of the Canadian Legal Perspective

 - British Columbia’s Enactment of the Declaration on the Rights of Indigenous Peoples Act: A Step Towards Reconciliation?

 In addition to serving as Editor of this authoritative publication, Tom provided both the preface and the chapter on British Columbia’s enactment of the Declaration on the Rights of Indigenous Peoples Act.
-In addition, Jeremy Barretto, Viviana Berkman, Forrest Finn, David Hansford, Emilie Lahaie, and Grace Wu all contributed to chapters in this publication.
+In addition, Jeremy Barretto, Viviana Berkman, David Hansford, Emilie Lahaie, and Grace Wu all contributed to chapters in this publication.

 Key Developments in Aboriginal Law Volume 2 is a convenient reference for anyone researching, advising on, or learning about this area of law.